-Glenn Berg Glenn, at age thirteen, sang the title role in Utah State University’s production of Menotti’s opera, Amahl and the Night Visitors.
+Glenn Berg, section leader, at age thirteen, sang the title role in Utah State University’s production of Menotti’s opera, Amahl and the Night Visitors.
 He studied piano with Irving Wassermann, who instilled in Glenn a love of playing Chopin that persists to this day.
 He has participated in numerous choirs, both as an accompanist and vocalist.
 Glenn especially enjoys playing for and singing with his wife, Lavon, and their six children.
 After earning BS and MS degrees from USU, he earned a PhD from Cornell University in electrical engineering (studying the aurora borealis) and then had a career in aerospace.
 He is now the accompanist for the choirs at Desert Hills High School.

 Jared Davis has loved music his entire life.
 In addition to singing tenor, he plays the violin, cello, and piano and enjoys music in a wide range of styles.
 Sought-after in the arts community, Jared has worked as a choral conductor, a musical-theater director, an accompanist for soloists and groups, and an actor in over thirty musical-theater productions.
 Professionally, Jared works as the Washington County Network Manager.
 He enjoys serving on the Chamber Singers Board and expanding his musical interests as a member of the St. George Chamber Singers.